Potassium Chloride CapsulesPronunciation

 Potassium Chloride Capsules Description

-Potassium Chloride Extended-Release Capsules, USP, 10 mEq are oral dosage forms of microencapsulated potassium chloride containing 750 mg of potassium chloride USP equivalent to 10 mEq of potassium.
+Potassium Chloride Extended-Release Capsules, USP, are 8 mEq and 10 mEq are oral dosage forms of microencapsulated potassium chloride containing 600 and 750 mg, respectively, of potassium chloride, USP, equivalent to 8 and 10 mEq of potassium.

 Potassium Chloride Capsules - Clinical Pharmacology